iTwin/appui/docs/changehistory/NextVersion.md

 - Added replacement properties that allow specifying the badge type in components using string values from `BadgeKind`. [#899](https://github.com/iTwin/appui/pull/899)
   - `badgeKind` property in `CommonBackstageItem`, `CommonStatusBarItem`, `CommonToolbarItem`, `Widget`, `CursorMenuItemProps`, `FrameworkKeyboardShortcut`, `ItemDefBase`, `ItemProps`, `KeyboardShortcutProps`.
   - `badgeKind` getter in `WidgetDef`.
+- `AccuDrawCursorPopup`.
+Added the Accudraw input fields in a popup that follows the cursor. [#931](https://github.com/iTwin/appui/pull/931)

 ### Changes